microsoft/pxt-arcade/docs/skillmap/adventure/adventure3.md

 ## {Step 4}

-Now, instead of ending the game as a loss when the user presses (B) in **quest1**, you can remove a life and send the player on a different quest.
+Instead of ending the game as a loss when the user presses (B) in **quest1**, you can remove a life and send the player on a different quest.